briandherbert/SimpleCameraPreview/README.md

 ## Shortcomings / TODO / Wishlist
 + Doesn't save which camera (front/rear) is used or API level; persisting those through activity restarts is the implementer's job.
 + Same deal with requesting camera permissions on >= Marshmallow
-+ Certain devices, like the Nexus 4, require special behavior since the firmware/hardware doesn't follow the API contract
++ Certain devices (like the Nexus 4) require special behavior since the firmware/hardware doesn't follow the API contract
 + Only uses the first two hardware cameras (typically FRONT and REAR)
 + Can't manually choose photo size
 + Can't set camera params like focus mode